The University of Western Australia Information

 Non-school leavers

 We offer pathways if you're starting at university after working, having time off or completing TAFE study or study at another university.
-View the entry options available to you as a non-school leaver.

 Special Tertiary Admissions Test (STAT)